Skip to main content

 Although the sculptor never learned to smoke and was only a moderate drinker, his group of New York friends eventually turned him into an ardent clubman, with memberships in the Tile, the Century, the Lambs, and the Players.
 He retained withal a boyishness characterized by his inordinate fondness for ice cream, a trait he shared with Charles McKim, somewhat to the embarrassment of their scotchand-soda friend, Stanford White.
 Saint-Gaudens was said to have had a tempering influence on the more rambunctious White, but at least once he succumbed to the sort of temptation for which White became famous: he had a son by one of his models, a dreamlike young woman named Davida Johnson Clark.
 When, years later, Augusta Saint-Gaudens learned of this, her husband wrote her a moving letter of adoration that apparently, after some estrangement, placated her.
 Something of a hypochondriac and always preoccupied with the ill health that frequently took her away from her husband on some cure, Augusta Saint-Gaudens was also an excellent cook and a thrifty and shrewd money manager who tenaciously protected her husband’s interests.
 Through a sometimes stormy and occasionally precarious marriage, she kept the family solvent and, by her investments, ultimately made them very prosperous.
 It was she who made sure, after his death, that Saint-Gaudens’s works were properly displayed.

 Although he held the era’s conventional view that women learn faster than men but are less creative, Augustus Saint-Gaudens nurtured his women assistants with as much care as the men, and his bas-reliefs and sculptures of women, particularly the allegorical figures, rank with his best works.
 Among those for which Davida Clark sat was the Amor Caritas, originally planned for the Morgan tomb, which was cast in bronze and purchased by the French government.
 It is now in the Louvre.
-Davida also posed for the original eighteen-foot Diana, the ethe-real gilded nude that became, in a thirteen-foot version, the weathervane atop Stanford White’s Madison Square Garden.
+Davida also posed for the original 18-foot Diana, the ethereal gilded nude that became, in a 13-foot version, the weathervane atop Stanford White’s Madison Square Garden.
 (After her billowing draperies blew off, the Diana was anchored and could no longer swing with every wind.)
 When Madison Square Garden was torn down in 1925, Diana went into storage until it was given to the Philadelphia Museum of Art.
 Almost as soon as the thirteen-foot version was in place, Saint-Gaudens began making reductions in thirty-one-and twenty-one-inch sizes, casts of which survive in museums and private collections in New York, New Hampshire, Ohio, Indiana, and Oklahoma.

 The rival to the Adams Memorial for Saint-Gaudens’s finest work is the Shaw Memorial, which preoccupied him for many years.
 “A sculptor’s work endures for so long that it is next to a crime for him to neglect to do everything that lies in his power to execute a result that will not be a disgrace,” he said once, in a rare comment on his art.
 “There is something extraordinarily irritating when it is not ludicrous, in a bad statue.”

 By the time the Shaw was finally unveiled, on Memorial Day, 1897, some of the original Boston committee members had died, and those veterans of the regiment still alive were old and gray.
 Saint-Gaudens was there to see them march up Beacon Hill again to salute the flag-covered statue and to hear “John Brown’s Body” played once more.
-“The impression of those old soldiers passing the very spot where they left for the war so many years before, thrills me even as 1 write these words,” he said in notes for his autobiography.
+“The impression of those old soldiers passing the very spot where they left for the war so many years before, thrills me even as I write these words,” he said in notes for his autobiography.
 A month after the unveiling, Harvard gave the sculptor an honorary degree, only one of many honors then pouring in upon him.

 Still not satisfied that his work met the high standards he had been taught abroad, Saint-Gaudens went back to Paris in November of 1897, there to spend another three and a half years.
-When his great equestrian statue of Gen. William Tecumseh Sherman and its accompanying figure, “Victory,” were exhibited at the Exposition Universelle, the French were ecstatic and in 1901 gave him the Legion of Honor.
+When his great equestrian statue of General William Tecumseh Sherman and its accompanying figure, “Victory,” were exhibited at the Exposition Universelle, the French were ecstatic and, in 1901, gave him the Legion of Honor.
 Even Saint-Gaudens himself was almost satisfied.
-“1 have got a swelled head for the first time in my life,” he wrote his son.
+“I have got a swelled head for the first time in my life,” he wrote his son.
 “I have become a harmless, drooling, gibbering idiot, sitting all day long looking at the statue.
-Occasionally I fall on my knees and adore it.”
+Occasionally, I fall on my knees and adore it.”

-Inevitably he made endless changes in the Sherman.
+Inevitably, he made endless changes in the Sherman.
 The general’s cloak, alone, was modeled from countless tiny cloaks Augusta Saint-Gaudens sewed for him.
 It was typical of Saint-Gaudens to be preoccupied with every fold of every garment.
 Even after he returned to America, he set up a replica of the Sherman in his Cornish studio and sent changes back to Paris for insertion in the bronze.

 Saint-Gaudens’s last Paris stay was plagued by a strange melancholy that, try as he might, he could not throw off.
 When doctors told him he was desperately ill and needed surgery for an intestinal tumor, he returned to America in the summer of 1900 for an operation at the Massachusetts General Hospital.
 It prolonged his life for another seven years, but he never lived in New York again.
 In increasing pain, he presided over an atelier of assistants at his Cornish home.
 There he did two versions of the seated Lincoln for Chicago and began a Charles Stewart Parnell memorial for Dublin (the first seated Lincoln, and much of the Parnell, were destroyed when a fire demolished Saint-Gaudens’s studio).
 At the request of President Theodore Roosevelt, the sculptor also created a new one-cent piece and ten-and twenty-dollar gold pieces.